Azilect Side Effects

 Applies to rasagiline: oral tablet

-Along with its needed effects, rasagiline (the active ingredient contained in Azilect) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by rasagiline (the active ingredient contained in Azilect).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking rasagiline:Less common
+You should check with your doctor immediately if any of these side effects occur when taking rasagiline:Less common

 - Abdominal or stomach pain